woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode10.md

 **Susan**: Now, what else is on the schedule today?

-**Sam**: Well, at one o'clock you have a lunch appointment with Mr.Levine, the client from the Toy-town Stores.
+**Sam**: Well, at one o'clock you have a lunch appointment with Mr. Levine, the client from the Toy-town Stores.

 **Susan**: Where?